madhuriveerabathini11/devops-micro-internship-pravinmishra/week-01-success-mindset/assignment-01-mindset-os.md

 1. Atomic Habits - James Clear
-2. The 7 Habits of Highly Effective People - Stephen R. Covey 3.How to Win Friends and Influence People - Dale Carnegie
+2. The 7 Habits of Highly Effective People - Stephen R. Covey
+3. How to Win Friends and Influence People - Dale Carnegie
 4. Deep Work - Cal Newport
 5. The Psychology of Money - Morgan Housel
 6. Ikigai - Hector Garcia &Francesc Miralles
 7. Mindset - Carol S. Dweck
-8.The Power of Now - Eckhart Tolle
+8. The Power of Now - Eckhart Tolle Leaders Eat Last - Simon Sinek
+9. Leaders Eat Last - Simon Sinek
-9. The 5 AM Club - Robin Sharma
+10.The 5 AM Club - Robin Sharma
-10.Leaders Eat Last - Simon Sinek

 ---

 # Assignment 6.
 What are the things you will measure regularly in your life and career?